Practical Skills in Make or Break Issues

 Preparation for Personal Vitality and Healthy Relationships

-Anyone heading into cross-cultural ministry should consider COMPASS as necessary training that is foundational for effectiveness, endurance and enjoyment in your calling.
+Anyone heading into long-term cross-cultural ministry (2 years or more) should consider Compass as necessary training that is foundational for effectiveness, endurance and enjoyment in your calling.

 Are you heading into the great unknown of cross-cultural work on a mission for God?

 Do you, and your family, know you’ll be navigating the tricky terrain of learning a new language?